morganwu277/code_snippets/Docker.md

 ```bash
 vagrant@vagrant-ubuntu-trusty-64:~$ docker run -d --privileged centos:7 /usr/sbin/init
 ```
-## shrink docker VM of Mac OSX

-1. Connect to the VM with screen ~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux/tty and then login as root by type `su && id`
-2. execute `fstrim /var` and then reboot the docker VM.

 ## source the script inside a Dockerfile
 please use `/bin/bash -c`, or you will get error `sh: 1: source: not found`.
 ```